-ASHCROFT is a very small extended semi-detached house of 86m², built sometime between 1930 and 1949.
-It was last sold for £131,000 in July 2004, which was around 12% below the average July 2004 detached price in the County Durham local authority area.
+ASHCROFT is a very small extended semi-detached house of 86m², built sometime between 1930 and 1949, which could now be worth an estimated £214,703.
+It was last sold for £202,500 in September 2024, which was around 58% above the average September 2024 semi-detached price in the County Durham local authority area.
 The most recent EPC inspection was May 2024, where the current energy rating was C, and the potential energy rating was B.

-Land registry data shows two sales for ASHCROFT since 1st January 1995.
-The below table shows the price paid for the two sales, along with the average detached price in the County Durham local authority area for the corresponding sale date.
-Both of the two ASHCROFT sales were for below the average price.
+Land registry data shows three sales for ASHCROFT since 1st January 1995.
+The below table shows the price paid for the three sales, along with the average semi-detached price in the County Durham local authority area for the corresponding sale date.
+All of the three ASHCROFT sales were for above the average price.
 The average price is sourced from the Office for National Statistics' House Price Index (HPI).

 Date | Price | HPI Price | Variation from HPI |